ani3h/physics-engine/README.md

    ```bash
    export LD_LIBRARY_PATH=../../lib:$LD_LIBRARY_PATH
    ```
-   Execute the Java program, which will invoke the C++ physics engine via JNI:
+   Execute the Java middleware to connect the console-based input or JavaFX GUI with the C++ physics engine:
    ```bash
    java PhysicsSimulation
    ```
 **Note:**
-   Make sure you have the necessary tools and dependencies installed for both Java and Node.js to run the respective environments.
+   Make sure you have the necessary tools and dependencies installed for both Java and JavaFX to run the respective environments.